Trump's new trade deal is just NAFTA "with some bells and whistles," analysts say

 "To me it seems like it's a stonewashed and ripped NAFTA, if you will, rather than a modernized agreement," Hugo Perezcano Díaz, a director at the Center for International Governance Innovation and a former trade official for the Mexican government, said.

-The new agreement also signals the Trump administration is open to keeping trade agreements with some countries alive, analysts say, although most fell short of including China in that list.
+The new agreement also signals the Trump administration is open to maintaining trade deals with some countries, analysts say, although most fell short of including China in that list.

 "In a sense, we look at this as something that does have a constructive message both for North American trade and for fears around trade wars more broadly," Bruce Kasman, a JP Morgan economist, said.
 "What we wouldn't do is extrapolate this to the US-China relationship."